Château de Marsannay - Savigny-lès-Beaune Cuvée de l'Ingénieur Henri Darcy 2022

 Nose

-Notes of cherry mingling with elegant, enveloping tannins, long finish
+Notes of cherry blend with elegant, velvety tannins, leading to a long finish

 Serve